-Protect the four in ten Oregon households who rent their homes (HB 2004A)
+Protect the four in ten Oregon households who rent their homes (HB 2004B)

-Read a summary of what HB 2004A, including the amendments, does here.
+Read a summary of what HB 2004B, including the amendments, does here.

 Just cause eviction standard

 Today, many tenants in Oregon can be evicted at any time, for any reason.
-Just cause evictions would only allow landlords to evict a tenant for reasons set out in law, such as nonpayment of rent or other lease violations, or for “no fault” reasons such as a landlord moving in.
+HB 2004B requires landlords have a just cause for eviction after the first nine months of a month-to-month tenancy.
+Just cause evictions mean a landlord can only evict a tenant for reasons set out in law, such as nonpayment of rent or other lease violations, or for “no fault” reasons such as a landlord moving in.
 Learn more about the problems with no-cause evictions and how just cause evictions work.

 Increase our supply of safe, stable, and affordable housing

-Oregon Affordable Housing Tax Credit: increase cap to $25 million (HB 2852)
+Oregon Affordable Housing Tax Credit: increase cap to $25 million (HB 2852A)